gregid/standard-resource/docs/resources/lists.md

 Sometimes, you may need a list to be sorted in a particular way.
 We recommend sorting the list manually, and then using `store.update` to replace the existing list with the new list.

+### Tips

+* Resources that don't exist at the time that you add them to a list will be created for you.
+This is useful if you need to create a resource and add it to a list at the same time.

+* Your application will be easier to debug if you do your best to keep the list names static.
+There may be use cases for dynamic list names, but we encourage you to use them sparingly.